Abdullahnaveed102/Sentiment-Analysis-of-Audio-Recordings/README.md

 The methodology details noise removal using the Butterworth method, dataset splitting, and the formulation of mathematical models (KNN, Logistic Regression, Naive Bayes, SVM, and Neural Network).
 Feature extraction involves techniques like MFCC, Chromagram, Mel-Spectrogram, and more.

 ## Identification and Extraction of Features
-This section explores audio features such as Fourier Transform, MFCC, Mel-Spectrogram, Chromagram, Bi-coherence, Spectral Centroid, Spectral Bandwidth, and Spectral Contrast.
-Extracted features provide valuable information for sentiment analysis.
+Exploring audio features such as Fourier Transform, MFCC, Mel-Spectrogram, Chromagram, Bi-coherence, Spectral Centroid, Spectral Bandwidth, and Spectral Contrast.
+Extracting features provide valuable information for sentiment analysis.

 ## Mathematical Formulation
 Mathematical formulations for machine learning models (KNN, Logistic Regression, Naive Bayes, SVM, Neural Network) are presented, outlining their use in multi-class classification for audio sentiment analysis.